bartekkalinka/bartekkalinka.github.io/_posts/2017-02-12-Akka-streams-source-run-it-publish-it-then-run-it-again.md

 # Akka-streams Source: run it, publish it, then run it again #

+## Problem 1: obtaining materialized value, and sending stream's blueprint at the same time ##

 I was working on a side project.
 It took some text data stream source, ran in through a sliding window, for which wordcounts were calculated, and top n words list would be emitted as output.
 I wanted to use akka-streams.
 The input source and output display were pluggable: text file or [twitter sample stream](https://dev.twitter.com/streaming/reference/get/statuses/sample) as input, console stdout or websockets with little client as output.
 I served the websockets with akka-http.
 For twitter stream handling, I chose [HBC](https://github.com/twitter/hbc) (because it handles reconnects etc.), with hbc-twitter4j module for twitter json handling.
 It's a java library, leveraging callbacks to handle incoming tweets, so to combine this approach with akka-stream, I used Source.actorRef construct.
 It gives you an ActorRef, to which you can send elements, and in this way they enter the stream.

 In akka-streams the stream is first constructed as a *blueprint*.
 That means, when it's put together using Flow API or Graph DSL, it's only a recipe of a stream.
 To get any computation done with it, it needs to be run or *materialized*.
 Such a blueprint may be materialized many times, each time processing different physical set of data.
 Often, during materialization, there are additional objects emitted for different stages of the stream.
 These objects are some handlers which allow runtime control of those stages.
 In our case, Source.actorRef's *materialized value* is a reference to an actor (ActorRef) for sending messages entering the stream.